bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 This way, the page will create a new session and display it to the user every time it loads.

-You can achieve this with the help of the |server_document| function.
+You can achieve this with the |server_document| function.
 This function accepts the URL to a Bokeh server application and returns a script that embeds a new session from that server every time the script executes.

 Here is an example of the |server_document| function in use: